-Addressing the apprehension and confusion so many of us feel when it comes to talking about race and racism.
+Addressing the apprehension and confusion so many of us feel when it comes to talking about identity, equity and belonging.

-RACE to Be Human focuses on the importance of character education as shared through the lens of students, families, experts and educators.
+RACE to Be Human focuses on the importance of respect and trust as shared through the lens of youth, families, mental health experts, employers and educators.

-Created for schools and businesses, The RACE to Be Human Creative Coping Toolkit (CCT) is a year-long, film program that addresses the role of character education such as kindness, respect, honesty and trust and learning about ally-ship, the role of social media, and more.
-It also shares how we can promote curiosity, self-reflection, integrity and empathy through conversations at home, school and work.
+Created for schools, businesses and families, the Creative Coping Toolkit (CCT), RACE to Be Human edition is a film & evidence-based, program that addresses character development that addresses kindness, respect, honesty, belonging and trust.
+It also shares how we can promote curiosity, self-reflection, integrity and empathy through positive conversations at home, school and work.

-The year-long, program includes strategies to inspire self reflection, connection and accountability so that, as individuals, we are more aware and, as communities, we can collectively honor dignity, and respect to pursue belonging for ALL ethnicities to bond and to bridge.
+The program includes strategies to inspire self reflection, connection and accountability so that, as individuals, we are more aware and, as communities, we can collectively honor family, dignity, and respect to pursue belonging for ALL ethnicities to bridge, bond and build.

 RACE to Be Human Impact